Trump asserts 'absolute right' to pardon himself - Journal du Cameroun

 “Trump is making some incredibly expansive claims of executive power, as though there are no separation of powers limits on his authority.
 It is hard to imagine judicial backing of these views,” said Mark Rozell, dean of the Schar School of Policy and Government at George Mason University and author of a book on presidential powers.

-“I think the political ramifications of that would be tough,” Giuliani told ABC’s “This Week”.
-“Pardoning other people is one thing.
-Pardoning yourself is another.”
+Trump’s assertion that Mueller’s investigation is illegal came only after 13 months of the investigation.

-Trump did not detail his grounds for claiming that the Mueller investigation is illegal.
-The independent counsel was established under law by the Department of Justice to investigate links between the Trump campaign and Russian interference in the 2016 election, possible obstruction, and related issues.
+The investigation was established last year by the Department of Justice under a standing special counsel law.
+But critics have accused the department of granting Mueller too broad a mandate.
+In the only court challenge to that so far, a judge supported Mueller.

-Critics have accused the Justice Department of granting Mueller too broad a mandate.
-But in the only court challenge to that so far, a judge supported Mueller’s mandate.
+Sanders declined to specify why Trump called the probe unconstitutional, saying only that unnamed “scholars” had raised questions about it.
+She referred questions to the Justice Department, which had already declined to comment.